Maryland / Dorchester County

 DMV Information

-Hurlock residents are served by the Maryland Motor Vehicle Administration, with the nearest office located in Salisbury.
-The state DMV provides a full range of vehicle registration, licensing, and related services accessible both in-person and online.
+Residents of Hurlock handle vehicle services through the Maryland Motor Vehicle Administration, conveniently located in Salisbury.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 Maryland